farlee2121/DevEssentialsBlog/content/posts/2020-07-31-Configuration-Design-Matrix.md

 - Configuration
 - Design thinking
 - Volatility Analysis
+title: Rediscovering Options - Design Matrix
 ---

-# Rediscovering Options - Design Matrix

 I got to thinking about the [Rediscovering Options](2020-07-24-Rediscovering-Options.md) post.
 The volatility analysis portion is an important artifact of my design process.
 The current version requires reading the whole list to comprehend the results.
 How could I make it better?